Didache: The Two Ways

-Vice and virtue lists, and homosexuality
+Vice and virtue lists

 Vice lists, which are common appearances in Paul's epistles, were relatively unusual within ancient Judaism of the Old Testament times.
 Within the Gospels, Jesus' structure of teaching the Beatitudes is often dependent upon the Law and the Prophets.
-At times, however, Jesus expressed such vice lists that precede Paul's, such as in Mark 7:20–23.
+At times, however, Jesus expressed such vice lists, such as in Mark 7:20–23.
 Paul's vice and virtue lists could bear more influence from the Hellenistic-Jewish influences of Philo (20 BC–50 AD) and other writers of the intertestamental period.